 Family/Living Room: Tripping hazards can be abundantly prevalent in general living spaces.
 First, get rid of any throw rugs and confirm that carpeting is secure.
 Eliminate all clutter, cords, low furniture, etc. Also ensure that there’s sufficient space between furniture to operate a walker or wheelchair safely.

 Kitchen: Check storage areas that are above the senior’s waistline, and reorganize so that all heavy and/or highly used objects are stored in a more easily accessible place.
 It’s also vital to make sure that the kitchen floor stays clean and dry at all times, and again, that all throw rugs and any other tripping hazards are removed.

 Bathroom: Most senior falls happen in the bathroom, so pay extra close attention to any concerns you come across, and take time to make some easy modifications to promote fall prevention and keep your senior loved one safe.
 Install grab bars beside the toilet and tub/shower, add non-slip strips to the tub/shower, exchange the standard toilet seat with a raised one, and give some thought to a shower seat and handheld shower head for the senior.
 And always make sure the floor stays clean and dry.

 Did you know the in-home care professionals at Compassionate Nursing Services are available to provide a personalized fall prevention assessment in your senior loved one’s home, in addition to providing skilled Oakville home care services and senior care in the surrounding areas?
-Contact us any time at 314-432-4312 to request a free in-home consultation to learn more tips for keeping your senior loved one safe with home care assistance St. Louis families trust.
+Contact us any time at 314-432-4312 to request a free in-home consultation to learn more tips for keeping your senior loved one safe with home care assistance Oakville area families trust.